hizneway/atat/README.md

 #### General Config

 - `ASSETS_URL`: URL to host which serves static assets (such as a CDN).
+- `APP_SSL_CERT_PATH`: Path to the self-signed SSL certificate for running the app in secure mode.
+- `APP_SSL_KEY_PATH`: Path to the self-signed SSL certificate key for running the app in secure mode.
 - `AZURE_ACCOUNT_NAME`: The name for the Azure blob storage account
 - `AZURE_BILLING_ACCOUNT_NAME`: The name for the root Azure billing account
 - `AZURE_CALC_CLIENT_ID`: The client id used to generate a token for the Azure pricing calculator